 Starting in 2025, Medicare Part D costs will have a maximum out-of-pocket of $2,000.
 Before 2024, there’s no limit on how much an individual may spend on prescription drugs.
 In 2024, there will be no cost share in the catastrophic phase of drug coverage.

 How does the Inflation Reduction Act affect the donut hole?

 Thankfully, the Inflation Reduction Act addresses the coverage gap issue by imposing a limit on the out-of-pocket expenses of Medicare beneficiaries under Part D. This occurs by eradicating coinsurance beyond the catastrophic threshold.
 Notably, the coverage gap, or donut hole, will end by 2024.

 What are the recent and forecasted trends in prescription drug spending?

 K.F.F. projects that drug costs will continue to increase.
 However, the Inflation Reduction Act should help to stabilize the prices.
 Since Medicare Part D started, the cost per prescription medication has increased by nearly 35%.
 With these new proposed changes to projection is only an increase of around 2% by 2026.

 What are the arguments for and against Medicare negotiating drug prices?

 We all know that healthcare expenditures are high and agree that something must happen to help lower the rising cost of prescription drugs.
-Congress is allowing the Centers for Medicare & Medicaid Services to negotiate prescription drug pricing.
+Congress allows the Centers for Medicare & Medicaid Services to negotiate prescription drug pricing.

 Unfortunately, what the bill is proposing isn’t a negotiation.
-The way the law is written, Medicare can set the price, and if it’s not agreed upon, they can impose a crippling penalty.
+With the current laws, Medicare can set the price, and if the drug companies don’t agree, Medicare can impose a crippling penalty.
 This will likely impact the research and development of new drugs since it will take longer and be more difficult for a company to recover the money it must spend on R&D.